eth-cscs/manta-cargo-workspace/README.md

 # to this:
 external_package = { workspace = true }
 ```
-Please note that you don't have to share depdencies between projects in a workspace.
+Please note that you don't have to share dependencies between projects in a workspace.
 If one of the projects in the workspace requires a specific version of one dependency, you can always hard code that version in its Cargo.toml.

 Regarding dependencies between workspace packages, the line "workspace=true" will cause the packages to use the LOCAL version of the packages.
 We use git submodules to enforce specific versions of each repositories that should be checked out .